For anyone new to Matched Betting casino offers wagering is one of those concepts it’s really important to get your head round.

-A wagering requirement is the amount of times you must wager the bonus money before you can turn it into cash and withdraw it.
+A wagering requirement is the amount of times you must wager the bonus before it becomes withdrawable cash.

-In scenario 3 we won on some of the spins, so when we completed the last spin to complete the wagering, any winnings we had made transferred to our cash balance.
+In scenario 3, we won on some of the spins, so once the last spin was complete, any winnings transferred to our cash balance.

-In scenario 4 though we didn’t win anything while wagering the bonus so our cash balance just stayed the same.
+In scenario 4, we didn’t win anything while wagering the bonus, so our cash balance stayed the same.

-This would have meant we had to wager the total bonus amount twice before any winnings we made with the bonus would turn into cash.
+We would have to wager the bonus amount twice before any winnings became withdrawable cash.

-To work out the total amount we need to wager we just need to multiply the wagering amount by the wager requirement amount.
+To work out the wagering amount we multiply the bonus amount by the wager requirement.
 In this example it would be:

 £5 x 2 = £10

-Now we have to do 10 x £1 spins in order to complete a total of £10 of wagering with our £5 bonus.
+Now we have to do 10 x £1 spins to complete a total of £10 of wagering with our £5 bonus.

 Scenario 7 gives an idea of what this could look like.

-So too does Screnario 8 – but in this instance, because we don’t win very much on our first few spins, we ‘bust out’ of our bonus before we could complete our required £10’s worth of wagering.
+In Scenario 8, we don’t win much on our first few spins, so we ‘bust out’ of our bonus.
+This means we lost our bonus before we could complete the required £10’s worth of wagering.

-Here, after Spin 7 we would stop playing because we’ve finished all our bonus cash and we don’t want to start playing with our own cash!
+Here, after Spin 7 we would stop playing because we’ve lost our bonus.
+We don’t want to start playing with our own cash!

 You will see bonuses with all different kinds of wagering requirements on them.